SUNDAYROO/VrayScene-Exporter/README.md

 If the tool does not work due to shared drive disconnections, run the included administrator_drive.bat file with administrative privileges.

-## Contributing
-Fork the repository.

-Create a new branch `git checkout -b feature-branch`

-Commit your changes `git commit -m 'Add new feature`

-Push to the branch `git push origin feature-branch`

-Create a new Pull Request.

 ## ReadMe.txt Guide
 Before running the tool, please refer to the ReadMe.txt file included in the package for detailed instructions and troubleshooting tips.